Synchronization of wave-propelled capillary spinners: Synchronization of Identical Spinners

 Two example trials with different initial conditions are shown in Fig. \ref{fig:Bistability}(a), which displays the evolution of their phase difference over time (Supplementary Video 1).
 After a brief transient, the spinners rapidly find a constant mean phase angle, $\overline{\phi}$, indicative of synchronization.
-Oscillations about the mean phase angle can be observed, and are due to both the wave-mediated interactions and extraneous magnetic effects (additional discussion can be found in the Supplemental Material).
+Oscillations about the mean phase angle can be observed, and are due to both the wave-mediated interactions and extraneous magnetic effects (additional discussion can be found in the Supplemental Material \cite{supp}).
 For this particular spacing and set of driving parameters, the spinners exhibit both in-phase and anti-phase modes with roughly equal probability.
 The anti-phase Fig. \ref{fig:Bistability}(b) and in-phase Fig. \ref{fig:Bistability}(c) synchronization appear as $\phi \approx \pi/3$ and $\phi \approx 0$, respectively, given the three-fold symmetry of the spinner.

-To more robustly survey the possible equilibrium behaviors at these parameters, a series of 16 independent trials are conducted with different pairs of co-chiral spinners (Fig. \ref{fig:Bistability}(d)).
+To more robustly survey the possible equilibrium behaviors at these parameters, a series of 16 independent trials are conducted with different pairs of co-chiral spinners (Fig. \ref{fig:Bistability}(d)), with each line corresponding to a pair and the color corresponding to the initial phase difference.
 Following a transient period, the spinners find either the in-phase or anti-phase mode with roughly equal probabilities.
 In this plot, the phase difference is smoothed over the rotation period of the spinner to emphasize the mean phase behavior, and highlight the clustering near phase angles of $0$ (in-phase) and $\pi/3$ (anti-phase).
-Although only three minutes of observation are shown here in order to clearly show the transient period, stable synchronization has been observed for longer trials (see Supplemental Material).
+Although only three minutes of observation are shown here in order to clearly show the transient period, stable synchronization has been observed for longer trials (see Supplemental Material\cite{supp}).
 Furthermore, if the system is externally perturbed, the spinners will rapidly return to either the in-phase or anti-phase mode, indicative of the system's bistability for these parameters.